-Texas education board considers new curriculum that includes Bible teachings
+Texas education board advances new curriculum that includes Bible teachings

-The Texas Education Agency, or TEA, on Tuesday was set to hold a preliminary vote on whether to approve a new elementary school curriculum that is part of the state-owned Bluebonnet Learning resource.
+The Texas Education Agency, or TEA, on Tuesday advanced a new elementary school curriculum that is part of the state-owned Bluebonnet Learning resource.
+The board is set to hold a final vote on the measure Friday.
 The proposed reading and English language arts materials include lessons from the Bible.
-One kindergarten lesson prompts teachers to use Jesus’ Sermon on the Mount to instruct students about the “Golden Rule”.
+One kindergarten lesson prompts teachers to use Jesus’ Sermon on the Mount to instruct students about the golden rule.
 The lesson guide mentions other religions as well, including Buddhism, Hinduism, Islam, Judaism, and Sikhism.
 The curriculum also focuses on the book of Genesis in a lesson about art appreciation, and incorporates individual psalms into a fifth grade poetry unit.

 The board on Monday heard testimony from both teachers and parents who support and are opposed to the new curriculum.
 More people were scheduled to testify Tuesday ahead of the preliminary vote.
 The final vote is scheduled for Friday.